Barubary/tiledggd/trunk/TiledGGD/Plugins/readme.txt

 - filename : the name of the file, without the path.

 The following variables can be set for any type of plugin:
-- error : string that will be displayed at the end as an error message.
+- invalid : string that will be displayed at the end as an error message.
 The file will not use the plugin if this variable is set.
+- warning : string that will be displayed at the end as a message.
+Will not prevent the plugin from being applied.
 - format : integer indicating the format of the graphics or palette.
 It can only be one of these
 		   values: (graphics format | palette format)
 			- 1 ( 1 bpp | N/A)